mkvlrn/template-vite-react/README.md

 If you have been using eslint and prettier and their extensions, you might want to disable eslint entirely and keep prettier as the formatter only for certain types of files.

-I suggesting using the settings in `.vscode/settings-example.json`, that should be pasted into your own `.vscode/settings.json`.
+I suggest using the settings in `.vscode/settings-example.json`, that should be pasted into your own `.vscode/settings.json`.
 I'm not commiting the `.vscode/settings.json` proper because it shouldn't be in VCS as it contains your personal settings.